How are reductions in decibels (dB) and sound levels perceived?

 A reduction of 10 dB is perceived as a halving of the sound.

-Low-frequency sounds are harder to dampen than high-frequency ones.
+Low-frequency sounds are more difficult to attenuate than high-frequency sounds.

 For best results, both methods should be used together.